hadley/adv-r/Subsetting.md

 ### Lists

 Subsetting a list in works exactly the same way as subsetting an atomic vector.
-Subsetting a list with `[` will always return a list: see below for the other subsetting operators that will let you pull out the components of the list.
+Subsetting a list with `[` will always return a list: `'[[` and `$`, as described below, let you pull out the components of the list.

 ### Matrices and arrays

+You can subset higher-dimension structures in three ways: with a multiple vectors, with a single vector, or with a matrix.

-The most important way of subsetting matrices (2d) and arrays (>2d) is a simple generalisation of 1d subsetting: you supply a 1d index for each dimension, separated by a comma.
-Blank subsetting now becomes useful, because you use it when (e.g.) you want to return all the rows or all the columns.
+The most common way of subsetting matrices (2d) and arrays (>2d) is a simple generalisation of 1d subsetting: you supply a 1d index for each dimension, separated by a comma.
+Blank subsetting now becomes useful, because you use it when you want to return all the rows or all the columns.

 ```R
 a <- matrix(1:9, nrow = 3)